Revised June 2021, Phantom of the Opera month.

 Winslow makes an agreement with Swan so he can secretly orchestrate and rewrite the cantata for Phoenix, and in exchange, he agrees to stop terrorizing the club.
 Swan ignores this agreement and hires Beef, an ill-suited glam singer.
 When Winslow discovers this, he murders Beef mid-performance (this Frankenstein concert) and forces Phoenix to finish the show.
 Swan is delighted by the crowd’s reaction, as they begin worshipping Beef’s death, and so he decides to cast Phoenix, marry her, and then publicly assassinate her on stage.
 Even more treachery unfolds, as Winslow discovers that Swan is an immortal being who can only be killed by destroying a film reel.
 Eventually, Winslow stops the assassination, kills Swan, saves Phoenix, and then dies.
 Phoenix finally realizes who was under the mask but its too late.
 She is left alone with the frenzied crowd, alone with the dead musician.

 If this plot sounds familiar, it should.
 The film incorporates several familiar stories but places them in a modern – well, 70’s- situation.
 As suggested by its title, Phantom of the Paradise is an adaptation of Phantom of the Opera, but it’s also an adaptation of Faust, the same subject which inspires Winslow’s cantata.
 These allegories are just one of the ways the film focuses on mirrors and reflections, or duplication.
 Winslow’s music is technically about Faust, but it relates closely to the events in the film.
 So, we get two levels of reference, both a literal reference to Faust, and a more complex narrative reference.
 It is important to note that this Faust reference is also made in the original Phantom of the Opera novel, and so the Phantom film is making a reference through a different reference.
 It’s version of Faust is entirely dependent on the depiction of Faust in Gaston Leroux’s novel.
 Again, we get these mirrors reflecting onto De Palma’s film, layers of reference and character.
-The film also includes references to The Picture of Dorian Gray, Frankenstein, and the pioneering 1920 film, The Cabinet of Dr. Caligari, all of which is frequently cited by other glam and rock musicals.
+The film also includes references to The Picture of Dorian Gray, Frankenstein, and the pioneering 1920 film, The Cabinet of Dr. Caligari, all of which are frequently cited by other glam and rock musicals.
 These references explain why Phantom is so often compared to other projects, as each rock opera movie essentially cites the exact same works.
 Phantom relies on this shared reference base; it incorporates our familiarity with these original sources and their later influences to create even more mirroring.
 Before discussing how the film operates independently, I think it would be useful to discuss why it makes these references, and why it is noteworthy that people consistently compare it to other projects.

 I first learned about Phantom of the Paradise because I was obsessed with adaptations of Phantom of the Opera.
 I stumbled across the film while searching ‘Phantom’ in IMDB, so I have always seen it in comparison with other Phantom projects, especially as it’s a fairly accurate adaptation of Leroux’s book.
 De Palma’s film modernizes the text, and in doing so, says something about our society versus Leroux’s.
 For instance, the film transforms the competitive Carlotta into the pill popping, cocaine sniffing, and humorously ill-suited Beef.
 He is the wrong choice to sing Winslow’s music because he embodies a different music genre: glam.
 The level of excess and performance involved with glam doesn’t match Winslow’s cantata, as although both opera and glam rock are exorbitant, they approach this theatricality in different ways.
 The film also has a different kind of antagonist, as the Phantom character is traditionally the primary villain/antihero in the story.
 Not so in Phantom of the Paradise, as Phoenix is surrounded by villains who call themselves geniuses.
 Swan is as much of a Phantom figure as Winslow, as he is often shown hidden in the shadows of an opera box, like Leroux’s villain.
 There are several corrupt figures in the film, which is why it is so troubling that it ends with no clear moral resolution.
 The film’s ending is left ambiguous, and it’s unclear whether Winslow’s sacrifice will liberate Phoenix, or if she is stuck in this toxic system.
 These narrative changes suggest that our modern world is far more complex and immoral than Leroux’s subject.
 Dastardly villains are no longer content with opera house basements.
 Now, they run the entire music industry and the poor souls within it.